maksym-lepekh/asyop/getting-started.md

 Please note, when used with conan, asy::op has a transitive dependency of Asio library for `asyop::asio` target.
 To disable that, the package has the following option: `asio_support:False`.

-After all Conan depencencies are installed, the user is expected to use `find_package(as)`
+After all Conan depencencies are installed, the user is expected to use `find_package(asyop)` to add the library into project.

 ## Dependencies
 TODO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4ODE2OTcwOSwtNDQ1MDYzNjI1XX0=
+eyJoaXN0b3J5IjpbLTI4MjkxMDM5MiwtNDQ1MDYzNjI1XX0=
 -->